Skip to content

 ACH versus Fedwire versus RTP versus FedNow - how does the Agent select among the four US payment rails?

 The four rails serve different combinations of amount, urgency, finality, and operating hours.
 ACH (Automated Clearing House under NACHA Operating Rules) is the workhorse for batched recurring payments at low cost - Standard ACH settles in 1-2 business days, Same-Day ACH settles in same-day windows but caps at USD 1M per transaction.
 Fedwire (Federal Reserve Wire Funds Service under Regulation J) is the high-value real-time gross-settlement system - same-day finality with no upper limit, used for treasury transfers, real estate closings, payroll wires, and high-value supplier payments above the Same-Day ACH threshold; pricing is per-transaction (typically USD 5-25 corporate cost) versus ACH which is sub-dollar per transaction.
-RTP (Real-Time Payments under The Clearing House) and FedNow (Federal Reserve instant payments service launched July 2023) are the two real-time consumer + corporate rails - 24/7/365 instant settlement with finality at confirmation, currently capped at USD 10M per transaction for FedNow and USD 10M for RTP; both use ISO 20022 messaging natively.
+RTP (Real-Time Payments under The Clearing House) and FedNow (Federal Reserve instant payments service launched July 2023) are the two real-time rails for consumer and corporate use - 24/7/365 instant settlement with finality at confirmation, currently capped at USD 10M per transaction for FedNow and USD 10M for RTP; both use ISO 20022 messaging natively.
 The Agent applies a deterministic rule-set: amounts under USD 1M default to Same-Day ACH where T+0 is acceptable; amounts over USD 1M default to Fedwire; urgent payments outside ACH operating hours route to FedNow or RTP based on bank participation; recurring batched payments default to Standard ACH.
 The selection is logged with the rule that triggered it for SOX 404 evidence.

 SEPA SCT Inst became mandatory in 2025 - what does this mean for EU payment runs?